a-mhamdi/a-mhamdi/README.md

 ## Hi, I'm **Abdelbacet Mhamdi**

-I'm currently working as a lecturer at the dept. of Electrical Engineering at [ISET Bizerte](http://www.isetbz.rnu.tn/).
+I'm currently working as a lecturer at the dept. of Electrical Engineering at Higher Institute of Technological Studies of Bizerte [*(ISET Bizerte)*](http://www.isetbz.rnu.tn/).

 I'm particularly interested in **system control**, **machine learning**, and **deep learning**.